csiro-robotics/ohm/docs/docmapusage.md

 }
 ```

-The example above introduces the several concepts including the @ref MapLayout "map layout".
-The example
+The example above introduces the several concepts including the map layout (`MapLayout`).
+The example demonstrates how
-demonstrates how to validate and access the data for a particular @ref MapLayer "voxel layer", in this case the
+to validate and access the data for a particular voxel layer (`MapLayer`), in this case the occupancy layer.
+Note that
-occupancy layer.
-Note that there are convenience functions for this available in the @ref voxeloccupancy section.
+there are convenience functions for this available in the `voxeloccupancy` section.

 ## The MapLayout

-An @c OccupancyMap has an associated @c MapLayout which specifies the data available in the map and how that data
+An `OccupancyMap` has an associated `MapLayout` which specifies the data available in the map and how that data
 are laid out.
-The @c MapLayout specifies a set of @c MapLayer objects and each layer identifies some data associated
+The `MapLayout` specifies a set of `MapLayer` objects and each layer identifies some data associated
 with each voxel.
-That is, each voxel may have multiple data types associated with it and for each data type the @c
+That is, each voxel may have multiple data types associated with it and for each data type the
-MapChunk stores a contiguous memory allocation for that data.
+`MapChunk` stores a contiguous memory allocation for that data.

-By default, an @c OccupancyMap contains a @c float layer which stores the occupancy value for each voxel.
+By default, an `OccupancyMap` contains a `float` layer which stores the occupancy value for each voxel.
 Maps
-constructed with the @c kVoxelMean flag also contain a layer which tracks a subvoxel position which
+constructed with the `kVoxelMean` flag also contain a layer which tracks a subvoxel position which
 is represents an approximate mean value of all samples which have contributed to that voxel.
 This layer adds a
-@c VoxelMean structure for each voxel.
-The @c NdtMap also adds a @ref CovarianceVoxel "covariance layer".
+`VoxelMean` structure for each voxel.
+The `NdtMap` also adds a covariance layer (`CovarianceVoxel`.
 Additional
-user data may also be added using the @c MapLayout and @c MapLayer API.
+user data may also be added using the `MapLayout` and `MapLayer` API.

-Voxel data should generally be accessed using the @c Voxel template class.
+Voxel data should generally be accessed using the `Voxel` template class.
 This class is designed to
 handle referencing a particular voxel layer and to validate the data size against the voxel layer size.
-The @c Voxel
+The `Voxel`
 template type is used to specify both the data type and read only vs read/write access.

-For example, the code below shows how to access the @c VoxelMean data including some invalid access patterns.
+For example, the code below shows how to access the `VoxelMean` data including some invalid access patterns.

 ```.cpp
 void meanExample(ohm::OccupancyMap &map)